 All course content is the intellectual property of the School of Stitched Textiles Ltd and is not to be copied or distributed in any form without prior consent being obtained from SST.

 Students undertake to supply only their own work for assessment and not that of any other party.
-Any student who supplies the work of another will have their tuition cancelled and no fees returned, along with the withdrawal of any possible certificates already obtained or pending withdrawn or cancelled.
+Any student who supplies or directly copies the work of another (plagiarism) will have their tuition cancelled, will forfeit their fees and have any certificates already obtained or pending withdrawn or cancelled.

-Any changes made by C&G to the course, course content, deadlines, registration or completion etc. are out of our control and must be adhered to by us, as is the occasional withdrawal of certain courses from C&G’s portfolio – changes do sometimes occur and we are bound to implement them for all students.
-We cannot be held responsible for any extra time or inconvenience on behalf of students which may be held attributable to this, or for a student being unable to complete a qualification because they have failed to return completed work to us at least 6 weeks ahead of the final certification date set by C&G.
+Any changes made by City & Guilds to the course, course content, deadlines, registration or completion etc. are out of our control and must be adhered to by us, as is the occasional withdrawal of certain courses from City & Guild’s portfolio – changes do sometimes occur and we are bound to implement them for all students.
+We cannot be held responsible for any extra time or inconvenience on behalf of students which may be held attributable to this, or for a student being unable to complete a qualification because they have failed to return completed work to us at least 6 weeks ahead of the final certification date set by City & Guilds.

-The City & Guilds Certificate is only awarded on satisfactory completion of the entire course and is subject to Internal and External Verification in order to maintain the standards required by the awarding body City & Guilds of London, England.
-City & Guilds make an additional charge to the student for the final certificate/s, which is payable post Internal Verification but prior to the certificate being drawn.
-If no payment is forthcoming SST will allow a further 3 months period of grace prior to allow for payment to arrive, but after this time an additional payment of whatever the current rate of registration fee will be charged to re-submit work for certification.
+Final certification is only awarded on satisfactory completion of the entire course and is subject to Internal and External Verification in order to maintain the standards required by the accrediting body City & Guilds of London, England.
+An additional charge to the student for the final certificate/s, is payable post Internal Verification but prior to the certificate being drawn.
+If no payment is forthcoming SST will allow a further 1 month period of grace to allow for payment to arrive, but after this time an additional payment of whatever the current rate of registration fee will be charged to re-submit work for certification.

 Once completion of the course has been agreed with a tutor the candidate will be required to present all work in a digital presentation/s for Internal Verification/External Verification.
 This process can take up to 8 weeks to complete.
-Sometimes an IV/EV may request that work be sent in for them to actually see part way through the student’s course.
-Again this is part of C&G requirements and has to be adhered to by both the student and ourselves.
-Postage in this instance is the responsibility of the student to send out and SST to return.
+Sometimes an IV/EV may request that work be sent in for them to actually see part way through or on completion of the student’s course.
+Any required postage charges and the service used are at the cost of the student and by prior agreement, payable in advance.